Garaio-REM/remcloud-message-bus-api/letting_context.md

 This message is sent from an external message publisher to a GARAIO REM instance and allows to create a tenancy agreement.
 Set the recipient property in the headers, eg "grem_wincasa".
 Always required attributes are noted in the remarks.
 Depending on the tenancy agreement template configuration, additional attributes may be required.

-GARAIO REM replies with a standard [Accepted](./result_messages.md#accepted-message) / [Rejected](./result_messages.md#rejected-message) message containing the `tenancyAgreementReference` and VAT state infos of the created tenancy agreement or reject reasons
+GARAIO REM replies with a standard [Accepted](./result_messages.md#accepted-message) / [Rejected](./result_messages.md#rejected-message) message containing the `tenancyAgreementReference`, VAT state infos and rental costs of the created tenancy agreement or reject reasons

 Field | Type | Content / Remarks
 ---|---|---